tditiecher/tdev.org/_posts/2010-09-13-toolstripmenuitem-click-handlers.md

 ## How to determine if a toolstripmenuitem has handlers registered to its click event

-In one of the WinForms applications I maintain there’s something that annoyed me for quite some time (but I never took the time to fix it).
+In one of the WinForms applications I maintain there's something that annoyed me for quite some time (but I never took the time to fix it).
 This application has a large menu with lots of items.
-It contains some wellknown submenus (injection points) and there’s a mechanism to let modules dynamically inject their menu items.
-The fact is that the wellknown submenus were rendered even if they didn’t have any children resulting in useless menu items cluttering up my screen.
+It contains some wellknown submenus (injection points) and there's a mechanism to let modules dynamically inject their menu items.
+The fact is that the wellknown submenus were rendered even if they didn't have any children resulting in useless menu items cluttering up my screen.

 So all I had to do is remove the menuitems that have no children and that have no registered